mjhea0/sinatra-lands/README.md

 Then launch [http://localhost:4567/](http://localhost:4567/)

 Want to know how to send an automated email response?
 Just ask.
+(Or: have some fun and fork it and do it yourself)

 And it's past my bedtime.
 Night.